 The contract, which is in the "open early engagement" stage, follows Ofqual research last week showing comparative judgment is as reliable as double-marking and significantly faster.
-However, it warned the model had not been tested at mass scale.
+However, it warned the model had not been tested at mass scale ministers said they were too vague.